Beata Jones on the Digication Scholars Conversations

 Beata noticed this and went to work toward trying to create a systemic shift in how their program would use ePortfolios to integrate digital storytelling, starting with helping students appreciate the value that they could derive from it to facilitating an academic environment and framework with the tools and best practices that would enable them to craft their stories well.

-"There was just this huge shift from simply checking off of outcomes boxes to really celebrating the student experience and for institutions to recognize that the more they know about their students, the better that they can serve them while they are at their institution and the closer relationships that they will maintain with them after graduation whichI think helps whole communities thrive," she said.
-"I thought that this was critical to add storytelling and using the technology to its full potential.
+"There was just this huge shift from simply checking off of outcomes boxes to celebrating the student experience and for institutions to recognize that the more they know about their students, the better that they can serve them while they are at their institution and the closer relationships that they will maintain with them after graduation which think helps whole communities thrive," she said.
+"I thought this was critical to add storytelling and use the technology to its full potential.
 [The] web is about connections.
-So, using everything that's out there and bringing it to the ePortfolio, using the richness of tools that are available to demonstrate our story."
+So, using everything out there and bringing it to the ePortfolio, using the rich tools available to demonstrate our story."

 How to Integrate Storytelling Effectively